John goes undercover to find the organization trying to bring down the corporations.

-I must have fallen asleep, because I woke with a jolt to the helicopter slowing down.
-There were more trees and snow out the window as we began to set down on a heli-pad.
+I must have fallen asleep because I woke with a jolt to the helicopter slowing down.
+There were more trees and snow out the window.
+As we began to set down on a helipad, snow blew up around the helicopter.
 Once the helicopter was settled and the engine off, the hatch cracked open with a hiss.

 Madam knelt down and removed my shackles.
 “I wouldn’t bother with trying to make any trouble.
 You’re a guest here,” she stood and gestured me towards the hatch.
 “Welcome to Kodiak Island.”

-I stood and stretched my stiff limbs, before I exited the helicopter.
-At the bottom of the stairs I scanned the area.
-The first thing that caught my eye was an older gentleman with a potbelly standing about two-hundred meters from Madam and me.
-We were completely surrounded by pine trees, but I could see tops of a-frame buildings.
+I stood and stretched my stiff limbs before I exited the helicopter.
+At the bottom of the stairs, I scanned the area.
+The first thing that caught my eye was an older gentleman with a potbelly standing about two-hundred meters from us.
+We were completely surrounded by snow topped pine trees, but I could see tops of a-frame buildings.
 A quick sniff told me the ocean was close.

 I walked to the potbellied man.
-He threw his arms out to his sides, “John!
-It’s so good to meet you!”
+He threw his arms out wide, “John!
+It’s so good to finally meet you!”

-I stood before the man shivering.
-The thin fight pants and sandals did nothing to protect me from the environment, even though it was warmer than the Neutral Zone.
-“Who are you?”
+I stood before the man, shivering.
+Even though I wore a jacket, the thin fight pants and sandals did nothing to protect me from the environment.
+The island was colder than the Neutral Zone.